Daham-Mustaf/PostGis-Running-on-Docker_andJava-JDBC/README.md

 	}
  ```
- more generic method which takse an postgres command query:
+ more generic method which takes a postgres command query:

   ```java
  public void creatPostgresQuery(String qury) {